IBM/openshift-mongodb-enterprise-operator-example/README.md

 oc get secret example-mongo-2 -o jsonpath='{.data.tls\.crt}{.data.tls\.key}' | base64 --decode > example-mongo-2-pem
 ```

-These create the files `example-mongo-0-pem`,`example-mongo-1-pem`,`example-mongo-2-pem`.
+Create the files `example-mongo-0-pem`,`example-mongo-1-pem`,`example-mongo-2-pem`.
 Now, you need to create the certificate with the pem files.
-Secret name should be "**mongodbName**-cert" format.
+The secret name should be "**mongodbName**-cert" format.

 The following command creates an `example-mongo-cert` with the pem files from above.